Sure Dividend

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter, like dividend yield and payout ratio) by clicking on the link below:

-Given that Richards Packaging’s distributions are paid on a monthly basis, and the trust has maintained or increased its distributions for the past 14 years, the stock appears rather appealing for distribution growth investors who seek a regular stream of dependable payments.
+Given that Richards Packaging’s distributions are paid on a monthly basis and the trust has maintained or raised its distributions for the past 14 years, the stock appears rather appealing for distribution growth investors who seek a regular stream of dependable payments.

 Business Overview

-Through its subsidiaries, each of which specializes in a different area, the trust caters to a vast clientele of nearly 17,000 regional businesses, including those in the food, beverage, cosmetics, and healthcare industries.
+Through its subsidiaries, each of which specializes in a different area, the trust caters to a vast clientele of over 17,000 regional businesses, including those in the food, beverage, cosmetics, and healthcare industries.

 Its primary revenue stream comes from the distribution of over 8,000 diverse types of packaging containers and healthcare supplies and products sourced from a network of more than 900 suppliers, as well as their three specialized manufacturing facilities.